Azelaic acid (On the skin)

 - Mild skin burning, stinging, tingling, dryness, or itching

-- Skin color that is lighter in areas where the medicine was applied
+- Changes in skin color where the medicine is applied

 If you notice other side effects that you think are caused by this medicine, tell your doctor